 Haemil Bakery Address: 1st floor, 101 Donggyo-ro 19-gil, Mapo-gu, Seoul (서울 마포구 동교로19길 101 1층)

 Cook and Book Vegan café also hosts a cooking class in Seoul, South Korea.
 Though mainly marketed for vegan customers in Seoul, some food items also happen to be gluten-free as rice flour is often used as the base for cakes.

 Specialized gluten-free bakery in Seoul.
 The owner grew up in the United States, so she speaks English fluently.
 Sunny Bread does sometimes use oats, so be aware.
-If you visit her Naver Shop, you can see the ingredients list of each item.
-Sunny Bread is also sold online at SSG.com.
-Located at 736-49 Hannam-dong, Yongsan-gu, Seoul, Korea 04404.
+There is also a gluten-free, vegan section with sweets made with coconut oil instead of milk products.

 Paradiso Canzone is a sugar-free, butter-free, gluten-free bakery that caters to vegan, keto, gluten-free, diabetic diets.
 Looking at the ingredients list of their bread, they’re sweetened with allulose instead of sugar and made with coconut flour and coconut milk.

 Health-conscious bakery in South Korea that advertises no egg, no dairy, and no flour.
 Vegan-friendly.
 A lot of their products are made with glutinous rice flour and non-GMO soymilk.

 Mangnut Address: 1st, 2nd and 3rd floors, 296, Donggyo-ro, Seodaemun-gu, Seoul (서울 서대문구 동교로 296 1층, 2층, 3층)

 Better Choice is a vegan bakery cafe in South Korea that uses rice flour, almond powder, and soymilk for their baked goods.